History of Odd Fellowship

 In 1821, the "Grand Lodge of Maryland and of the United States of America, of the Independent Order of Odd Fellows," was founded.
 Brother Wildey also served as the first Grand Master/Grand Sire of the first Grand Lodge, for a period of 12 years.
 Several more lodges were established, and in 1824, the "Grand Lodge of the United States" now termed "The Sovereign Grand Lodge," was separated from the Grand Lodge of Maryland.
 The Independent Order of Odd Fellows in North America (United States and Canada) became independent from the Order in England in 1834.

-1st Thursday Movie Night on Zoom
+1st Thursday Movie Night

 Odd Fellows Movie Night is an opportunity to gather with your lodge brothers and sisters, invite your friends and family and enjoy a great movie!